1. SOLAR POWER IS THE EARTH’S MOST ABUNDANT ENERGY SOURCE

-Solar energy is completely free, accessible, and found in abundance.
-It takes less than 10 minutes for light to travel an astounding 90 million miles from the sun to earth, and it happens nonstop every day.
+Solar energy is cost-free, accessible and abundant.
+It takes less than 10 minutes for light to travel an astounding 90 million miles from the sun to the Earth, and this process happens nonstop every day.

-Solar power is one of the safest and greenest solutions to run lighting, air conditioners, hot water heaters, thermal heating, ventilation fans, electric appliances, and more.
+Solar power is one of the safest and greenest solutions to run your home’s key systems.
+A few examples are lighting, air conditioners, hot water heaters, thermal heating, ventilation fans and electric appliances.